-CBA may, in its discretion, advance the full monthly Disability benefit to you without reduction while you are waiting for payment of Social Security Disability benefits, workers' compensation benefits or both.
-However, if CBA advances such benefits, you will be required to promise in writing that you will repay the advance as soon as you receive the other expected benefits.
+CBA may, in its sole discretion, advance the full monthly Disability benefit to you without reduction while you are waiting for payment of Social Security Disability benefits (including dependent benefits) or appealing a workers' compensation (or similar) claim denial or are seeking additional benefits due to the cessation of benefits under an accepted liability workers' compensation claim or both.
+However, if CBA advances such benefits, you will be required to promise in Writing that you will repay the advance as soon as you receive the other expected benefits.
 If you do not repay the advance within 30 days after you receive the other benefits, CBA reserves the right to suspend your Disability benefit, take legal action to pursue repayment plus interest or both.